grzesiek-galezowski/tdd-ebook/manuscript/290_NeedDrivenDevelopment.md

 so it has a coach name and a seat number, and we have a list of these in our reservation.

-**Benjamin:** Ok, so a single reservation can contain many tickets and each ticket is for a single place in a specific coach, right?
+**Benjamin:** So a single reservation can contain many tickets and each ticket is for a single place in a specific coach, right?

 **Johnny:** Yes.